|Who am I?

-Be clear: the opinions on this page are mine and mine alone, as are any errors or slanders :-)
+Be clear: the opinions on this site are mine and mine alone, as are any errors or slanders :-)

-In all of my work, my emphasis is on training and capacity building and plain language explanations for
+While I was actively working, my emphasis was on training and capacity building and plain language

 |My overarching passion is to make financial